 Etymology asides, Gules is red, and has associations with Mars, the God of War.

 Gules is also associated with rubies.

-From red animal throats to warm and furry mammals, Sable is the color black in Heraldry.
+From red animal throats to warm and furry mammals, next up is Sable, but not the cute cuddly critter above – Sable relates to the color black in Heraldry.

 It also has other associations: